m-czarnota/tandemite-recruirement-task/README.md

 1) `docker compose up -d`
 2) in php container run below commands:
 * `composer dsu`
-* `php bin/console lexik:jwt:generate-keypair --override`
+* `php bin/console lexik:jwt:generate-keypair --overwrite`
 * `php bin/console tandemite:user:create_first`
 3) open `localhost:80` in browser
 4) when you go to list of clients you will have to sign in. credentials are defined in `php/.env`